-Ecstasy is made using a powerfully psychoactive drug called MDMA.
+Ecstasy is a powerfully psychoactive drug called MDMA.

-It is popular with people attending “raves”, or large dance parties usually held in abandoned buildings or warehouses.
-Although raves are promoted as being alcohol-free and safe because security personnel are often hired to prevent disruptions.
-Raves are anything but safe because they encourage excessive use of Ecstasy and other club drugs as well as sexual promiscuity with strangers.
+It is popular with people attending “raves” or large dance parties usually held in abandoned buildings or warehouses.
+However, raves are alcohol-free and safe because security personnel are present to prevent disruptions.
+Unfortunately, raves are anything but secure because they encourage excessive use of Ecstasy and other club drugs as well as sexual promiscuity with strangers.

 Chemically, it is similar to other drugs in that it’s a stimulant and a hallucinogen.
 When ingested, it floods the brain’s pleasuring centers causing feelings of increased energy and pleasure.

-Synthesized in illegal and underground labs, it is generally sold in pill form, coming in a variety of colors and shapes.
+Cerated in illegal and underground labs, it is generally sold in pill form, coming in various colors and shapes.
 It is also not uncommon for dealers to sell gel capsules filled with MDMA powder.
-A form of “liquid MDMA” is actually gamma hydroxybutyrate, which goes by the name GHB, and is a central nervous system depressant.
+A form of “liquid MDMA” is gamma-hydroxybutyrate, which goes by the name GHB, and is a central nervous system depressant.

-Often called the “love pill” by media because of the drug’s ability to heighten perception of sound, color, smell and touch.
-It works to stimulate the senses by significantly increasing levels of serotonin, norepinephrine and dopamine in the brain.
+Often called the “love pill” by media because of the drug’s ability to heighten the perception of sound, color, smell, and touch.
+It stimulates the senses by significantly increasing serotonin levels, norepinephrine, and dopamine in the brain.
 Street names include;

-In the U.S., this drug was banned in 1984.
-It’s now classified as a schedule I narcotic by the Federal Drug Enforcement Administration, along with such drugs as heroin, cocaine lysergic acid (LSD) and marijuana.
+It is illegal in the U.S. since 1984.
+It is a Schedule I narcotic by the Federal Drug Enforcement Administration and such drugs as heroin, cocaine, lysergic acid (LSD), and marijuana.

 Most users swallow a pill or capsule, though it can also be dissolved in liquid and drank or crushed and snorted.
-More extreme users have been known to inject the liquefied form.
-However MDMA is ingested, the euphoric “high” typically lasts three to six hours, depending on purity or what the drug has been cut with.
+More extreme users inject the liquefied form.
+However MDMA is ingested, the euphoric “high” typically lasts three to six hours, depending on purity.